Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ## Connections & Buttons

 ***Ethan fill in how this interfaces with everything, and Jacob provide the customer specs***
+1. Each connection shall be properly secured and reliable.
+2. Each button shall operate as attended and be properly secured.

 ## Resources

 *Subsection:*